wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

 To install Unity, follow these steps:

 1. [Download Unity](https://unity3d.com/get-unity/download).
-2. Use the Unity Hub to manage installations and versions.
+2. Use **Unity Hub** to manage installations and versions.
    Unity Hub makes it easier to manage multiple Unity versions and associated projects.
-4. Verify that the Unity Editor version is 6000.0 or later.
+3. Verify that the Unity Editor version is 6000.0 or later.

 ## Install Python 3.10.12 using Conda